software-foundations/learning-data-science/README.md

 - This library gives total control of the figure aspects

 - This library was developed to be simular MatLab in plot methods

+# Seaborn

+- It is a library for statistical data visualization

+- Have stylish good patterns

+- Was projected to work with pandas dataframe objects